-On codereview.stackexchange.com in the C++ tag it seems that it is a write of passage to implement your own version of a smart pointer.
+On codereview.stackexchange.com in the C++ tag, it seems like a write of passage to implement your own version of a smart pointer.
 A quick search brings up the following:

-I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine year standardization processes) getting it working correctly in all contexts is rather a complex endeavor.
+I would even say that I dislike the smart pointer as a learning device; it seems like a straightforward project for a newbie, but in reality (as indicated by the nine-year standardization processes), getting it working correctly in all contexts is rather a complex endeavor.

-But because it is such a frequent request for review; I want to take a look at smart pointers as a teaching exercise.
-In the next couple of articles I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).
+However, because smart pointers are frequently requested for review, I want to use them as a teaching exercise.
+In the next couple of articles, I will step through the process of building a smart pointer and examine some of the common mistakes that I see (and probably make a few as I go).

 Warning: